joeyjackson/CX4230-Proj2/ProcessOriented/README.md

 How to Run:
     1. Adjust input parameters in constants.py to configure simulation to needs
-    2. Run simulator in python with:
+    2. Run simulator.py in PYTHON 3
-        >> python simulator.py